omnistrate-oss/serverless-proxy/README.md

 ```

-Note: ***Supbase Serverless*** is the service name that being used in this example, other service names will subject to different url formats.
+Note: ***Postgres Serverless*** is the service name that being used in this example, other service names will subject to different url formats.

-**Step 3: Setup Supabase Instance**
+**Step 3: Setup Postgres Instance**

-In Omnistrate console access page, provision supabase instance in us-east-2 once proxy instance is up and running
+In Omnistrate console access page, provision postgres instance in us-east-2 once proxy instance is up and running

 You can find proxy instance status via operate page